pinandita/labs-pminer/README.md

 > Ethereum (ethash) & Ethereum Classic (etchash) miner with OpenCL, CUDA and stratum support

-**pminer** is an Ethash and Etchash GPU mining application: with nsfminer you can mine every coin which relies on an Ethash & Etchash Proof of Work.
+**pminer** is an Ethash and Etchash GPU mining application: with pminer you can mine every coin which relies on an Ethash & Etchash Proof of Work.

-This is a direct descendent of the Ethminer project at https://github.com/ethereum-mining/ethminer.
+This is a direct descendent of the Ethminer project at https://github.com/no-fee-ethereum-mining/nsfminer.
 Since that project is largely abandoned and unmanaged this personal version is published with the hope that it may continue to be useful.
 In the spirit of open source problem reports and pull requests are welcome, but please use git-clang-format on your requests.